 I will join MIT Mechanical Engineering department as an Assistant Professor in Fall 2020.
 Currently, I am a Postdoctoral Fellow at the IDEAL Lab, working with Dr. Wei Chen.

 I completed my Ph.D. from the University of Maryland, College Park, where I worked with Dr. Mark Fuge.
-Prior to my Ph.D., I worked as a Reliability Engineer in Australia.
-I earned my undergraduate and master's degree from the Indian Institute of Technology Kanpur, where I worked with Dr. Kalyanmoy Deb.
-Through him, my Erdös number is 3.
+Prior to my Ph.D., I worked as a Reliability Engineer at Rio Tinto in Western Australia.
+I earned my undergraduate and master's degree from the Indian Institute of Technology Kanpur, where I worked with Dr. Bishakh Bhattacharya and Dr. Kalyanmoy Deb.
 I believe in reproducible and open-source science whenever possible, and do my part by making most of my research code available online.

 I am interested in AI-driven design problems, which encompasses the following areas: